gbmhunter/MList/README.rst

 ========= ========== =========================================================================================
 Version   Date       Comment
 ========= ========== =========================================================================================
-v1.3.0.0  2014-10-17 Added List::NumNodes() method which returns the number of nodes in list, closes #11.
+v1.4.0.0  2014-10-19 Assert is now raised if memory allocation fails when you create a new node, closes #10.
+Renamed BasicTests.cpp to InsertNodeTests.cpp, closes #16.
+Added postfix decrement operator overload for Iterator class, closes #17.
+Added basic example to README, closes #14. v1.3.0.0  2014-10-17 Added List::NumNodes() method which returns the number of nodes in list, closes #11.
 Added ability to delete a node and added one unit test, closes #9. v1.2.0.0  2014-10-17 List now supports the addition of nodes in the middle of the list, closes #8.
 Added unit test that inserts many nodes, closes #5.
 Added ability to enable/disable debug printing, closes #7. v1.1.0.0  2014-10-17 List::Insert() takes an iterator as an input parameter rather than a integer position, closes #2.
 Removed '<=' operator overload and instead implemented '!=' overload for halting iterator for loop, closes #1.
 Added unit test for inserting two nodes into list, closes #3.
 Removed unnecessary dependencies from README, closes #4.